facebook/react-native-website/website/blog/2023-01-27-71rc1-android-outage-postmortem.md

 ### Release Support Policy

-As visualized in the [rn-versions tool](https://rn-versions.github.io/), to cover more than 90% of the developer base of React Native at the time of the incident, we had to release patches all the way down to version 0.63.0.
+As visualized in the [rn-versions tool](https://rn-versions.github.io/), to cover more than 90% of the developer base of React Native at the time of the incident, we had to release patches all the way down to version 0.63.

-We believe this is caused by the React Native upgrade experience which was historically full of frictions.
+We believe this is caused by the React Native upgrade experience which has historically been full of frictions.
 We are currently looking into ways to improve the upgrade experience to make it smoother and faster to mitigate this fragmentation of the ecosystem.

 Releasing a newer version of React Native should never have an impact on users on older versions, and we want to apologize for the disruption we caused to your workflow.

 Similarly, we want to also stress the importance of being up to date with the latest version of your dependencies and React Native to benefit from the improvements and the safeguards we introduced.
 This incident happened during a time in which an official [release support policy](https://github.com/reactwg/react-native-releases#releases-support-policy) was getting defined and wasn’t broadcasted or enforced yet.

-In the future, we’ll communicate our support policy over our communication channels and we’ll consider [deprecating older versions of React Native on npm](https://docs.npmjs.com/deprecating-and-undeprecating-packages-or-package-versions).
+In the future, we will communicate our support policy over our communication channels and we will consider [deprecating older versions of React Native on npm](https://docs.npmjs.com/deprecating-and-undeprecating-packages-or-package-versions).

 ### Improved testing and best practices for 3rd party libraries